geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 Possible partners
 -----------------

-- Health care and wellbeing organizations and institutes
+- Sustainable mobility and transportation organizations and institutes
-- Wellbeing services counties
 - Organizations providing location and statistical information
-- Health and wellbeing companies
+- Regional transport authorities and mobility companies
-- Companies interested in extending their activities to health and wellbeing domain
+- Companies interested in extending their activities to sustainable mobility and transportation domain
 - Innovation hubs and actors
+- Public sector bodies and NGOs working on sustainable transport or accessibility
 - Cities, municipalities, provinces
 - Enthusiastic volunteers